GreptimeTeam/docs/docs/v0.9/en/user-guide/logs/query-logs.md

 The `MATCHES` function is designed for full-text search and accepts two parameters:

 - `column_name`: The column to perform the full-text search on, which should contain textual data of type `String`.
+The [full-text index](#full-text-index-for-accelerated-search) must be created on this column to optimize queries.
 - `search_query`: A string containing query statement which you want to search for.
 See the [Query Statements](#query-statements) section below for more details.

 ## Query Statements